jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Tasks:

 * *Greg:* Create a How-To Template for Future Elections.
-Have this available for adjustment throughout the election season. ✔ / ✘
+Have this available for adjustment throughout the election season. ✘

 Agenda Notes:

 Minutes:
+* Greg did not get to the template.
+Will be available at the next meeting.
+* Johan says thank you to Riaan and Greg for driving the voting.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------